This Candidate is [MASK]. Prompt-based Sentiment Extraction and Reference Letters

-Table~\ref{tabl_OLS_baseline_Llama_avg} shows regression estimates of equation~\eqref{eq_OLS_avg} for the baseline outcome and with different sets of control variables.\footnote{Table~\ref{tabl_OLS_baseline_Llama_avg_controls} in the appendix presents the coefficient estimates for the control variables.} Regardless of the specifics, both RL length and sentiment have a strong and highly statistically significant relationship with the probability of success.\footnote{Throughout the paper I present standard errors, and the corresponding levels of significance, for three different assumptions regarding the joint distribution of the error terms in equation~\eqref{eq_OLS_avg}.
-HC0 standard errors assume the $\epsilon_{it}$ are independently distributed but heteroskedastic.
-Clustered standard errors allow for dependence across errors either within PhD programs (due to norms regarding how to write RLs, for example) or within clusters defined by the market year and the PhD rank group (due to competition among candidates for similar jobs).} Interestingly, all the evidence suggests that the length of the RLs acts as an implicit positive signal in and of itself.
-A one-thousand word delta in average RL length is predictive of a very sizeable increase in the expected probability of success.
+Table~\ref{tabl_OLS_baseline_Llama_avg} shows least squares estimates of equation~\eqref{eq_OLS_avg} for the baseline outcome and with different sets of control variables.\footnote{Table~\ref{tabl_OLS_baseline_Llama_avg_controls} in the appendix presents the coefficient estimates for the control variables.} Regardless of the specifics, RL sentiment has a strong and highly statistically significant relationship with the probability of success.\footnote{Throughout the paper I present standard errors, and the corresponding levels of significance, for three different assumptions regarding the joint distribution of the error terms in equation~\eqref{eq_OLS_avg}.
+HC3 standard errors assume the $\epsilon_{it}$ are independently distributed but heteroskedastic.
+Clustered standard errors allow for dependence across errors either within PhD programs (due to norms regarding how to write RLs, for example) or within clusters defined by the market year and the PhD rank group (due to competition among candidates for similar jobs).}

 Prompt-based sentiment extraction enables a straightforward interpretation of the regression results, even if they cannot be taken to measure a causal effect.
 For example, an increase in average polarity of 0.1 means that the LLM assigns a 10 pp. higher probability to filling the prompt with one of the positive sentiment tokens relative to the negative tokens.
-According to the findings in the table, such as increase is predictive of a much higher ($\sim$23 p.p.) expected probability of obtaining a position in a top research job either in academia or in a policy institution.
+According to the findings in the table, such an increase is predictive of a much higher ($\sim$23 p.p.) expected probability of obtaining a top research job either in academia or at a policy institution.

 In table~\ref{tabl_OLS_robust_Llama_avg}, I present similar estimates for the different definitions of success in the academic job market.
 The results are qualitatively identical in all cases.
-Among the different dependent variables, alternative 1 (removing post-docs and teaching jobs from the definition of success) seems to have a somewhat weaker dependence on RL sentiment.
+Among the different dependent variables, alternative~1 (removing post-docs and teaching jobs from the definition of success) seems to have a somewhat weaker dependence on RL sentiment.